Slate: Downlow and White

 -R Kelly Song Lyrics

-Downlow (or "On the Downlow" or "DL") may refer to any activity or relationship kept discreet or private.
-Generally, it may refer to any kind of infidelity, extramarital affair, or covert rendezvous.
-Specifically, it may refer to keeping an act or action hidden or any piece of information a secret ("I'll tell you, but I want you to keep it on the down low").
+Downlow (or "On the Downlow" or "DL") may refer to any (indecent or salacious) activity or relationship that is kept discreet or private.
+Generally, it may refer to any kind of secret hook-up, cheating, infidelity, extramarital affair, or covert rendezvous.
+Specifically, it may refer to keeping an act or action hidden or keeping any piece of information a secret ("I'll tell you, but I want you to keep it on the down low").
+Downlow synonyms include: low key, low profile, hush hush, not a word, no tell, on the sly.

 Downlow is sexual slang for men who are straight (heterosexual), and identify as straight, but have sex with men (often a friend) on the side without disclosing the activity to their female partner.